University Hospitals Plymouth NHS Trust

-University Hospitals Plymouth NHS Trust, formerly known as Plymouth Hospitals NHS Trust is the organisation which runs Derriford Hospital, and the co-located Royal Eye Infirmary (REI), as well as the Child Development Centre in Plymouth, Devon.
+University Hospitals Plymouth NHS Trust, formerly known as Plymouth Hospitals NHS Trust is the organisation which runs Derriford Hospital, and the co-located Royal Eye Infirmary (REI), as well as Mount Gould Hospital and the Child Development Centre in Plymouth, Devon.
 The trust is an NHS trust that provides secondary health services in Plymouth and surrounding areas.
 It is one of six centres used by the Defence Medical Services.

+History

+The Plymouth Hospitals NHS Trust was established on 1 November 1993, managing services provided by Derriford Hospital and associated sites, previously ran by Plymouth and Torbay Health Authority.
+It was announced in January 2018 that the Trust would be changing its name to University Hospitals Plymouth NHS Trust.
+This was to reflect its collaboration with University of Plymouth and with the Plymouth University Peninsula Schools of Medicine and Dentistry.
+The change came into effect on the 1 April 2018.

 Trust

-The trust runs Derriford Hospital, the Royal Eye Infirmary since 2013, and Plymouth's Child Development Centre.
+The trust runs Derriford Hospital, the Royal Eye Infirmary since 2013, Mount Gould Hospital and Plymouth's Child Development Centre.
 It also manages community midwifery services in Plymouth, runs clinics, and manages the Peninsula Radiology Academy.
+In 2021, University Hospitals Plymouth also began mnanaging South Hams Hospital and Tavistock Hospital.

 It had planned to integrate with Livewell Southwest, a local social enterprise providing integrated health and social care services which was set up as a community interest company in 2011 as part of the Transforming Community Services initiative, however this integration was quietly cancelled following the discovery that continuing the integration would have been illegal.

 In October 2018, the trust decided to move all its non-urgent orthopaedic surgery, about 200 cases a month, to the nearby Peninsula Treatment Centre, which is run by Care UK, in order to free up space at Derriford Hospital during the winter.
 In the winter of 2017, it was forced to fill an orthopaedic ward with medical emergency patients.
 The operations were still conducted by the trust's staff.
 In July 2021 it planned to bring surgery for high-complexity patients back in-house.
 At that point 50 patients had waited more than two years for orthopaedic treatment at the trust, and 2,655 longer than a year.
 In August 2018 only 151 patients had waited longer than a year.

 The trust does not have an alongside midwifery led unit as recommended by the National Institute for Health and Care Excellence.
 It only offers services at patients’ homes and on its labour ward.